Build a Mock Robot

 Control your mock robot using the Viam app

-Screenshot from the Viam app showing the Control tab with the fake arm, and motor components.
+The Control tab with the fake arm, and motor components.

-You can use the Control tab UI to send commands to your robot.
-For example, you can control the direction and speed of your motor, or change the joint positions of your robotic arm.
-You can also see the robot’s reported positions and speeds change.
-With real physical components, you would not only be able to control and see your robot’s readings on this tab, but you would also see your robot move in the physical world.
+For example, you can control the direction and speed of your motor, or change the joint positions of your machineic arm.
+You can also see the machine’s reported positions and speeds change.
+With real physical components, you would not only be able to control and see your machine’s readings on this tab, but you would also see your machine move in the physical world.

 Control your mock robot using a Viam SDK